 - Sift together flour, baking powder, baking soda, pumpkin spice and salt and whisk to blend evenly.
 Add it to the wet mixture and fold it in gently.
 Before all of the flour is incorporated, add the milk and continue to fold gently until evenly combined.

-- Scrape one-third of the batter into prepared pan and spread it out evenly.
+- Scrape one-third of the batter into prepared pan and spread it out evenly using a small offset spatula.
 Sprinkle half of the cinnamon sugar mixture (about 2 ½ tbsp) evenly over the surface.
-Spoon half of the remaining batter (another third of the batter) over the cinnamon sugar and gently spread it out applying a bit of pressure to help it stick to the sugar instead of lifting it up.
+Spoon half of the remaining batter (another third of the batter) over the cinnamon sugar and gently spread it out with the small offset spatula applying a bit of pressure to help it stick to the sugar instead of lifting it up.
 Spoon the rest of the batter over the cinnamon sugar and spread it out evenly.
 Sprinkle half of the crumble over the surface then scatter the pecans over top.
 Finally, sprinkle on the rest of the crumble.

 - Bake for 50-60 minutes until it feels firm in the middle and skewer inserted into the center comes out clean.
 Let the loaf cool for 20 minutes in the pan and then use the over-hanging parchment paper to lift it out onto a wire rack and let it finish cooling.